ugate/sqler/jsdocp/tutorial/1-manual.md

 ```
 Each `conf.db.dialect` property should contain all of the [Dialect](Dialect.html) vendor/driver implmentations used by the manager and can be set to either an extending Dialect class or a _path_ to an extended Dialect module.
 Many Dialects have already been implemented in separate modules that [listed in the README.md](index.html#dialects).
 The prior example calls `mgr.db.fin.ap.list.companies()` that uses the `conf.db.connections[].name = "fin"` as the property namespace under `db` on the manager instance.

-> 💡 TIP: Thrown errors from SQL statement execution will contain a property called `sqler` that will contain more descriptive error details pertaining to the SQL error.
+> 💡 TIP: Thrown errors from SQL execution will contain a property called `sqler` that will contain more descriptive error details pertaining to the SQL error.

 #### 🗃️ <u>SQL Files</u> <sub id="sqlf"></sub>:
 Every SQL file used by `sqler` should be organized in a directory under the directory assigned to `conf.mainPath` (defaults to `process.main` or `process.cwd()`).
 Each subdirectory used should be _unique_ to an individual `conf.db.connections[].name` (default) or `conf.db.connections[].dir`.
-When the [Manager](Manager.html) is initialized (i.e. [Manager.init](Manager.html#init)) the directory is scanned for files with an `.sql` extension and generates a [Prepared Statement](https://en.wikipedia.org/wiki/Prepared_statement)/`async Function` for each file that is found.
-Each [generated SQL function](Manager.html#~PreparedFunction}) will be accessible as a property path of the manager.
+When the [Manager](Manager.html) is initialized (i.e. [Manager.init](Manager.html#init)) the directory is scanned for files with an `.sql` extension and generates an [Prepared Function](Manager.html#~PreparedFunction) for each file that is found.
+Each [generated SQL function](Manager.html#~PreparedFunction) will be accessible as a property path of the manager.
 For instance, a `mainPath` of `/some/sql/path` and a connection with a `conf.db.connections[].name` of `conn1` would look for SQL files under `/some/sql/path/conn1`.
 If `conf.db.connections[].dir` was set to `otherDir` then SQL files would be prepared from `some/sql/path/otherDir` instead.
-In either case the [generated prepared statement SQL function](Manager.html#~PreparedFunction}) would be accessible via `manager.db.conn1.read.something()`, assuming that `read.something.sql` resides in the forementioned directory path.
+In either case the [generated prepared SQL function](Manager.html#~PreparedFunction) would be accessible via `manager.db.conn1.read.something()`, assuming that `read.something.sql` resides in the forementioned directory path.
 To better visualize path computation, consider the following directory structure and the configuration from the previous example:

 ```
 .